patogallardo/zemax_tools/S4cam/groupedCameras/TMP_mech_Var4/groupsSet/lensesinposition/readme.md

 For example, the camera leader for the blue group is camera 1 and the camera group for the purple group is camera 68.

+## Optimization

+In practice, I copy the camera leader's lens 30 parameters and then optimize the distances between lenses to try to find a refocused system.

 # Center camera

 ![](3DLayout/strehls_cam_01.JPG)